 However, if USCIS sends you a notice that it has denied your application, it is informing you that it has reviewed your case and determined that you don’t qualify for an EB-5 green card.
 USCIS keeps your fees to pay processing costs, and you won’t receive a green card.
 To move forward, you may need to hire an attorney to help with your immigration case.
 This is especially true if you want to continue to seek a green card and permanent residence.

 What Should I Do if My USCIS Case Status Says “Case Denied” for My EB-5 Green Card Case?

 If USCIS denies your EB-5 green card application, consider your alternate options for receiving a green card.
 An immigration attorney can help you understand your options.

 An attorney will also review any possible grounds for appealing your EB-5 case.
 Appeals are technical and usually require legal help.
 You’ll have to file Form I-290B with the Administrative Appeals Office (AAO) to begin your appeal and reopen your case.

 You can also reapply if your circumstances have changed in a way that affects your green card eligibility.
 You’ll have to submit a new application and pay another filing fee.

 When Should I Contact an Immigration Attorney About My EB-5 Green Card Case?

 It’s possible to file an EB-5 application successfully without an attorney’s help.
 However, if your case was denied, you will likely need an experienced immigration attorney to help you get a green card or become a lawful permanent resident.
-We can help you find an attorney if you need legal advice.
+We can connect you to an independent attorney through our Ask an Attorney program.